Do you have flabby arms (aka bat wings), and want to tone them and searching for the best exercises for flabby arms? You’ve come to the right place.

 Ultimately, it depends on how much weight you want to lose.
 It usually takes anywhere from 3 to 6 months to lose arm fat.

-If you want to lose arm fat quickly, you have to lose body fat first.
-In order to achieve this, you should start eating fewer calories and refined carbs, and start developing good eating habits.
+If you want to lose arm fat quickly, you must first lose body fat.
+To achieve this, you should start eating fewer calories and refined carbs and start developing good eating habits.

 It is also important to start exercising at least four times per week.